Digitization of Scalar Fields for Quantum Computing: 0+1 Dimensional Scalar Field Theory

 \subsubsection{The Impact of Noise}

-In the previous sections, we have considered a full non-perturbative improvement of the field conjugate-momentum operator implemented in conjugate field space through a QuFoTr, and a perturbative improvement that systematically eliminates increasing orders in the digitization introduced by finite-difference approximations of derivatives in field space.
+In the previous sections, we have considered a full non-perturbative improvement of the field conjugate-momentum operator implemented in field space through a QuFoTr, and a perturbative improvement that systematically eliminates increasing orders in the digitization introduced by finite-difference approximations of derivatives in field space.
 These correspond to different matrices for $\bar \Pi^2$ acting on the basis states in field conjugate-momentum space.
-The exact $\bar \Pi^2$ provides exponential precision in the low-lying eigenstates of the system, but deviations from this matrix lead to polynomial precision - as evidenced from the behavior of the perturbatively improved Hamiltonians.
-Therefore, imperfect gates and decoherence will result in an imperfect application of $\bar \Pi^2$, and introduce errors into calculations of observables, making superfluous, at a practical level, the exponentially small improvements in digitization errors below the threshold of quantum noise.
+The exact $\bar \Pi^2$ provides exponential precision in the low-lying eigenstates of the system, but deviations from this matrix may lead to only polynomial precision---as evidenced from the behavior of the perturbatively improved Hamiltonians and Fig.~\ref{fig:HOa}.
+Imperfect gates and decoherence will result in an imperfect application of $\bar \Pi^2$---introducing errors into calculations of observables and potentially making superfluous, at a practical level, the exponentially small improvements in digitization errors below the threshold of quantum noise.